arberx/arberWeb/README.md

 # arber-web
 Current Website! : https://www.arberx.com/

 Super Simple Website made with Python-Flask.
 Utilizes flask-bootstrap (mobile optimized), particles.js running on an nginx server.

-SSL layer added with https://letsencrypt.org/!
+**Not included is the nginx server configuration.** See [this](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-uswgi-and-nginx-on-ubuntu-18-04) great `digitalocean` guide to run a flask app on a nginx server.

 ## Setup
 **Assumes using python3.6 and node 6.5+**